scikit-learn/enhancement_proposals/slep011/proposal.rst

 `clone` 's behaviour is implicit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Depending on the estimator's `random_state` parameter, `clone` will return
+Much like CV procedures and meta-estimatorws, what clone returns implicitly
-an exact clone or a statistical clone.
-Statistical clones share a common
+depends on the estimators' `random_state`: it may return an exact clone or a
+statistical clone.
+Statistical clones share a common RandomState instance and
-RandomState instance and thus are inter-dependent, as detailed in `#18363
+thus are inter-dependent, as detailed in `#18363
 <https://github.com/scikit-learn/scikit-learn/pull/18363>`_.
 This makes
 debugging harder, among other things.
 Until `#18363
 <https://github.com/scikit-learn/scikit-learn/pull/18363>`_, the distinction